ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

 The third stage of ArcheType involves passing the serialized prompt as input to the LLM, a process which we refer to as \textit{model querying}.
 The key variable here is, naturally, the choice of model and, in the case of fine-tuned CTA, the approach to training said model.

-\paragraph{Fine-Tuned Models.} In the fine-tuning regime, our model is a LLAMA-7B, the smallest in a batch of LLMs from~\cite{Touvron2023LLaMAOA}.
+\myparagraph{Fine-Tuned Models.} In the fine-tuning regime, our model is a LLAMA-7B, the smallest in a batch of LLMs from~\cite{Touvron2023LLaMAOA}.
 All models in the LLAMA family were pre-trained on the standard unsupervised language modeling task of next-token prediction, but had no instruction tuning as part of pre-training.
-In order to improve performance on instruction-following tasks, we apply the Alpaca method of~\cite{alpaca} prior to applying ArcheType -- see \Figref{fig:enter-label} for an example of a single data point in the training set.
+In order to improve performance on instruction-following tasks, we apply the Alpaca method of~\cite{alpaca} prior to applying ArcheType.
+See \Algref{alg:fine-tune-llm} for an overview of the fine-tuning procedure utilized to train our model. \Figref{fig:enter-label} contains an example of a single data point in the training set.

 Our results for fine-tuning are reported using a fine-tuned LLAMA-7B trained on the SOTAB-full training dataset, using our context sampling and label remapping algorithms.
 Following~\cite{alpaca}, we fine-tune LLAMA-7B for 3 epochs, with a learning rate of 2e-5.
 Fine tuning took 8-12 hours on 4x A100-80GB GPUs.